uccser/cs-field-guide/text/en/curriculum-guides/ncea/level-3/complexity-tractability-TSP.md

 In order to generate a random map of craypots that can be used as your own unique personalised example, get a pile of coins (or counters) with however many craypots you need, and scatter them onto an A4 piece of paper.
 If any land on top of each other, place them beside one another so that they are touching but not overlapping.
 One by one, remove the coins, making a dot on the paper in the centre of where each coin was.
 Number each of the dots.
 Each dot represents one craypot that the cray fisher has to check.
 You should label a point in the top left corner or the paper as being the boat dock, where the cray fisher stores the boat.

-In this project, you will need to make two maps, a “small” map with 7 or 8 craypots and a “large” map, with 15 to 25 craypots.
+In this project, you will need to make two maps, a "small" map with 7 or 8 craypots and a "large" map, with 15 to 25 craypots.

 ## Writing your report